 Fellows Initiative Natural Sciences (FINS)

-Career development for junior scientists at the Faculty of Natural Sciences, Norwegian University of Science and Technology, Trondheim.
+A career for junior scientists in the Faculty of Natural Sciences at the Norwegian University of Science and Technology, Trondheim.

-The Faculty of Natural Sciences at NTNU has set up the FINS initiative to support excellent junior scientists from outside Norway to pursue an academic research career.
-Specifically, the initiative provides a framework for the applicant and the academic host to submit applications for independent research fellowships (such as Marie Sklodowska Curie Action (MSCA) Individual Fellowships.
+The Faculty of Natural Sciences at NTNU has set up the FINS initiative in 2014 to identify and support excellent junior scientists from outside Norway to pursue an academic research career.
+Specifically, the initiative provides a framework for the applicant and the academic host to submit applications for Marie Sklodowska Curie Action (MSCA) Individual Fellowships.

-The NV faculty appreciates that applications for MSCA fellowships are highly competitive and sometimes even an outstanding candidate may not be successful with an application.
-Therefore the faculty board has decided to support the FINS initiative with a postdoctoral position fully funded for two years.
-This position will be awarded to the applicant with the highest score for the MSCA application submitted that is not funded by the European Union.
+The NV faculty appreciates that applications for MSCA fellowships are highly competitive and sometimes even an outstanding candidate may not be successful.
+Therefore, the faculty has decided to support the FINS initiative with a postdoctoral position fully funded for two years.
+This position will be awarded to the applicant with the highest score for the MSCA application submitted, which is not funded by the European Commission.

-- You need a doctoral degree or at least four years full-time research experience by the time of the call deadline in September.
+- You need to have a doctoral degree or at least four years full-time research experience by the time of the call deadline in September.

-- You can only apply if you have NOT resided or carried out your main activity (work, studies, etc) in Norway for more than 12 months in the 3 years before September 2018.
+- You can only apply if you have NOT resided or carried out your main activity (work, studies, etc) in Norway for more than 12 months in the 3 years preceding the application deadline in September 2019.
 Compulsory national service and/or short stays such as holidays are not taken into account.
 If any questions exist about these formal requirements, the academic staff involved at NTNU will be able to clarify this.